States can implement a managed care delivery system using three basic types of federal authorities:

 Regardless of the authority, states must comply with the federal regulations that govern managed care delivery systems.
 These regulations include requirements for a managed care plan to have a quality program and provide appeal and grievance rights, reasonable access to providers, and the right to change managed care plans, among others.

 All three types of authorities give states the flexibility to not comply with the following requirements of Medicaid law outlined in Section 1902:

-- Statewideness: Lets states implement a managed care delivery system in specific areas of the state (generally counties/parishes) rather than the whole state.
+- Statewideness: Allows states to implement a managed care delivery system in specific areas of the state (generally counties/parishes) rather than the whole state.

-- Comparability of Services: Lets states provide different benefits to people enrolled in a managed care delivery system.
+- Comparability of services: Allows states to provide different benefits to people enrolled in a managed care delivery system.

-- Freedom of Choice: Lets states require people to receive their Medicaid services from a managed care plan.
+- Freedom of Choice: Allows states to require people to receive their Medicaid services from a managed care plan.